axalix/boggle/README.md

 One cube is printed with "Qu".
 This is because "q" is nearly always followed by "u" in English words.

 [There are some exceptional rare words without "u" after "q"](https://en.wiktionary.org/wiki/Appendix:English_words_containing_Q_not_followed_by_U)

+Boggle allows words of 2 chars, but won't give points for that.
+One-character words are not allowed.

 ### How to play